cwchentw/reversi-core-dart/README.md

 Dart is a cross-platform programming language capable of web frontend, web backend, mobile, and console applications.
 The package implemented the core business logic for Reversi.
 You may utilize this package for diverse applications.

-We shiped a console Reversi program for demo purpose.
+We shipped a console Reversi program for demo purpose.
 Currently, there is only one level of bot.
 See the source of our console program for more details.
-More applicaions are on the way.
+More bots and applicaions are on the way.

 You may implement your own Reversi bot.
 You only need to fulfill this interface: